gryphonshafer/pnwquizzing/docs/2022-2023_season/classic_scramble.md

 ## Schedule Generation

-There will be either 2 or 3 "rooms" (outdoors), though likely 2.
+There will be some number of "rooms" (outdoors).
 When each "room" has concluded quizzing, it will immediately begin setup for their next quiz by selecting teams and officials.

 Teams will be selected by the following algorithm: